WayneBooth/fpga-build-test-framework/README.md

 # fpga-build-test-framework
-Xilinx** Verilog***, build and test framework
+Xilinx* Verilog**, build and test framework

- ** Currently, the build process is written for command line builds of Xilinx parts. could be extended.
+ &#8291;* Currently, the build process is written for command line builds of Xilinx parts. could be extended.

- *** Currently, the test framework is built around a Verilog testbench.
+ ** Currently, the test framework is built around a Verilog testbench.
 Could be extended.

 This framework brings together command line build and test suite into a Makefile.
 All the boiler plate code for running and validating your tests are extracted out.